Abubakar1142000/factor-of-number/README.md

 ## Usage

 1. Enter two inputs when prompted.
-2. The program will check whether the second input is a factor of first input or not.
+2. The program will tell us if the second input is the factore of first input.

 ## How to Run